AdobeDocs/experience-platform.en/help/hygiene/ui/record-delete.md

 ## Next steps

 This document covered how to delete records in the Experience Platform UI.
-For information on how to perform other data hygiene tasks in the UI, refer to the [Data Hygiene UI overview](./overview.md).
+For information on how to perform other data lifecycle management tasks in the UI, refer to the [Data Lifecycle UI overview](./overview.md).

 To learn how to delete records using the Data Hygiene API, refer to the [work order endpoint guide](../api/workorder.md).